KrazyyBan/DDoS-Tools/README.md

 # License
 This tool is licensed under the [MIT license]() <br>
 Developed by [Mathis Audureau](https://github.com/mathisaudureau) <br>
-> Please dont use this tool for DDoS !
+> Please use this tool for DDoS